NewDawn0/argparse.rs/README.md

-# ⚡argparser.rs
+# ⚡argparse.rs
-Argparser is a fast cli argument parsing library with a minimal codebase and 0 dependencies Similar to the [Argparser](https://github.com/NewDawn0/argparser) from the other languages as it's is just a port to rust, which means virtually no learning curve if you used another version of the parse before.
+Argparse is a fast cli argument parsing library with a minimal codebase and 0 dependencies Similar to the [Argparse](https://github.com/NewDawn0/argparser) from the other languages as it's is just a port to rust, which means virtually no learning curve if you used another version of the parse before.
 Even if not the the library is quite simple to use.

 ## Why should you use argparse
 - **🚀 Fast compile times:** Library uses 0 external dependencies